GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 Next we need to add a series of helper functions that are _specifically_ tied to the logic and functionality of our application.
 That means they make direct use of the various app-specific variables and objects we've defined, so these functions are distinctly different from the `helper functions` we defined earlier.

-We start with `cleanCanvas()`, which you can read more about in the source comments, but is primarily meant to cleanup existing trails based on their current transparency/alpha level:
+We start with `cleanCanvas()`, which you can read more about in the source comments, but is primarily intended to cleanup existing trails based on their current transparency/alpha level:

 ```js
 // Cleans up the canvas by removing older trails.